Ali Brustofski: MSG Varsity Talent Show

-In April 2011, Ali Brustofski was chosen to be a contestant on the MSG Varsity Talent Show from hundreds of submissions.
-The television show was broadcast on Cablevision's MSG Varsity Network, and she reached the semi-finals.
+In April 2011, Brustofski was chosen to be a contestant on the MSG Varsity Talent Show from hundreds of submissions.
+The show was broadcast on Cablevision's MSG Varsity Network, and she reached the semi-finals.

 Z100/State Farm Hometown Hero

-In December 2011 Ali Brustofski won the Z100/State Farm Hometown Hero Competition.
+In December 2011, Brustofski won the Z100/State Farm Hometown Hero Competition.
 She was voted into the top 25 artists, and selected to be a top 5 finalist by a music industry A-List panel of judges.
 Brustofski performed at the 2011 Z100 Jingle Ball Coca-Cola All-Access Lounge in the Hammerstein Ballroom on September 12, 2011 along with The Script, Gym Class Heroes, Hot Chelle Rae, and Karmin.

 The Next: Fame Is At Your Doorstep

-In August 2012 Ali Brustofski was selected to appear on The Next: Fame Is at Your Doorstep, a nationally broadcast TV singing competition show which aired on The CW Network.
+In August 2012, Brustofski was selected to appear on The Next: Fame Is at Your Doorstep, a nationally broadcast TV singing competition show which aired on The CW Network.
 She was mentored by Gloria Estefan, performed at The Paramount Theater, and won the New York episode of the show.
 Brustofski then worked with all four of the shows mentors: Gloria Estefan, Joe Jonas, Nelly and John Rich to prepare to perform in the semi-finals and finals episodes, broadcast from The Orpheum Theatre in Los Angeles.

 Recordings

-Cover Songs
+Cover songs

-Ali Brustofski has recorded over 80 individual cover songs independently, which have been distributed by MudHutDigital.com, Keep Your Soul Records, and more.
+Brustofski has recorded over 80 individual cover songs independently, which have been distributed by MudHutDigital.com, Keep Your Soul Records, and more.
 They include collaborations with Sabrina Carpenter, Katherine Hughes, Peter Hollens and Savannah Outen.
 Brustofski has also released two full albums of her cover songs: Cover to Cover, Vol. 1 and Cover to Cover, Vol. 2.